Tramvia Blau

 The Tramvia Blau (blue tramway) is one of Barcelona's three tram systems.
 It is a 1.276 km long heritage streetcar line serving a hilly area of the Sarrià-Sant Gervasi district between the terminus of FGC Barcelona Metro L7 and the Funicular del Tibidabo.

 The Tramvia Blau is operated by Transports Metropolitans de Barcelona (TMB) but it is not part of Autoritat del Transport Metropolità (ATM) integrated fare network.
 Tickets must be purchased from the tram conductor.

 The Tramvia Blau is one of only two first generation tramways to survive in Spain, along with the Tranvía de Sóller on the island of Majorca.
-It has been closed for reconstruction since spring 2018, with no known date scheduled for reopening.
+It has been closed for planned reconstruction since January 2018, but by 2020 the work had still not begun.
+Five years later, in November 2025, the mayor of Barcelona announced renewed plans to rebuild and reopen the tram line, in conjunction with work to reconstruct Tibidabo Avenue to add new storm-water ducts under the street.
+Design work for the latter project is not expected to be completed until 2027.

 History

 The line was built at the instigation of Dr. Salvador Andreu, who was building a residential project around the axis of the Tibidabo Avenue, and was inaugurated in 1901.
 The line connected at Plaça Kennedy with trams of Barcelona's city system, but was independently owned.
 The line's own distinctive blue livery soon led to it becoming known as the Tramvia Blau.

 The line suffered several changes in 1922 and 1958.

 In 1954, line 7 of the Barcelona Metro was opened to Avinguda Tibidabo station under Plaça Kennedy, providing another connection to central Barcelona.
 However, in the 1960s the city trams were withdrawn from Plaça Kennedy, cutting the Tramvia Blau off from the city network.

 In 1971 the remaining tram routes of the Tranvías de Barcelona company were closed.
 However, the separately owned Tramvia Blau remained in operation.
 It continued in private ownership until 1979, when it was taken over by the city, who continued to operate it.
 Between 1971 and 2004, when the second generation Trambaix and Trambesòs lines opened, it was the only tram route in the city.

+Operation ceased on 28 January 2018, pending planned reconstruction that did not proceed.
+Rebuilding may now begin in conjunction with a project to rebuild Avenida Tibidabo starting in 2027 or 2028, but there are no firm plans yet.